Pediatric Research Day 2025

 Dr. Parra Villasmil

 Persons who have experienced pancreatitis sometimes will develop diabetes.
 Diabetes that occurs as a result of pancreatitis is not the same as type 1 or type 2 diabetes, and sometimes it is called “type 3c diabetes”.
 While a fellow in our program, Dr. Parra Villasmil set out to compile knowledge on this subject, especially as relates to pediatric aged patients.
 Her review on this subject has now been published in the journal Gastroenterology Clinics of North America (permanent link to the article).
 In the review, Dr. Parra Villasmil summarizes data that 6-8% of children who experience pancreatitis will develop diabetes.
 The risk can occur after even one episode of pancreatitis but increases after multiple bouts of pancreatitis.
 The risk of developing diabetes is even higher for persons that have inherited forms of pancreatitis.
 Dr. Parra Villasmil stress the importance of continued screening for diabetes in persons who have experienced diabetes.
 The possible pathophysiology of pancreatitis-induced diabetes and treatment options are also discussed.
 This is an important review, in part because strategies to prevent diabetes in persons who have experienced pancreatitis do not yet exist.
-The article was written with Dr. Meleba Bellin, a Pediatric Endocrinologist at the University of Minnesota.
+The article was written with Dr. Melena Bellin, a Pediatric Endocrinologist at the University of Minnesota.
 We thank these authors for their contributions to knowledge dissemination.